diffusiondata/diffusion-examples/js/getting_started/README.md

 ## Subscribing client

-The file `index.html` is a browser client that connects to Reappt or your Diffusion server and subscribes to a topic.
+The file `index.html` is a browser client that connects to a Diffusion server or Diffusion Cloud service and subscribes to a topic.
 When the topic is updated, the web page displays the updated value of the topic.

 #### Using this client

-To use this client with a Reappt service, make the following edits:
+To use this client with a Diffusion Cloud service, make the following edits:

-1. Change the URL in the `diffusion.connect` method to that of your Reappt service.
+1. Change the URL in the `diffusion.connect` method to that of your Diffusion Cloud service.

         diffusion.connect({
              host : 'service_url',